BSA/AML POLICY OVERVIEW

 We will retain copies of all identifying information you provide.

 To do all of this, we need information from you.
-You can chose to provide it or not use our services.
-We’ll keep this information on file and give it to the government if requested.
+You can chose to provide it or choose not use our services.
+We’ll keep this information on file and give it to the government if requests it.